 - Help students identify trusted friends, family, and adults with whom they enjoy spending time.
-Make time to ask them about what they have been doing for fun. - Create a class greeting to invite connection (a simple dance, a cute hand gesture, a high five) and use this greeting to start the day. - Organize small group assignments or projects to help students to get to know each other better.
-Foster a sense of community by highlighting each student's contribution to the group activity.

-- Warn students not to isolate themselves, but to reconnect with friends and family.
+Make time to ask them about what they have been doing for fun. - Create a class greeting to invite connection (a simple dance, a cute hand gesture, a high five) and use this greeting to start the day. - Warn students not to isolate themselves, but to reconnect with friends and family.
 Even if they don't think they'll enjoy it, they should do it anyway.
-They may find it easier and more fun than they thought. - The more they reach out, the more likely-and the sooner-they will find resources and options.
+They may find it easier and more fun than they thought.

+The more they reach out, the more likely-and the sooner-they will find resources and options.